antonio062111/WDProjBerylliumCabal_DelosReyes/README.md

 ### Logo Concept

 The logo is inspired by the Philippine flag.
-It features a yellow sun in the center, a blue star, a white star, and a small red circle at the center; their colors are also based off the colors of the national flag.
+It features a yellow sun in the center, a blue star, a white star, and a small red circle at the center; their colors are also based on the colors of the national flag.
 The elements combined resemble a compass as it guides the users on planning their vacation.

 ---